List of Utah State Routes deleted in 1969

-A number of minor routes in the U.S. state of Utah were deleted by the State Legislature in 1969.
+A large number of minor routes in Utah, United States, were deleted by the State Legislature in 1969.
+This was by far the largest mass-decommissioning of highways in the history of Utah.

-State Route 19
+State Route 19 (1927–1969)

 The State Road Commission designated a state highway connecting Cedar City with Lund on August 2, 1912.
 The purpose was to connect Cedar City with the nearest railroad station, that of the Los Angeles and Salt Lake Railroad (Union Pacific Railroad) at Lund.
 A connecting road—now known as Gap Road—running west from the county seat at Parowan through Hieroglyphic Canyon (now Parowan Gap) to the Cedar City–Lund road was added to the state highway system on December 21, 1915.
 In 1919, the state legislature redefined the state highway system to include only a short list of roads and any federal aid projects.
 The road to Cedar City was kept since it was improved with federal aid, and the road to Parowan was dropped, but restored in 1921.

 The Union Pacific Railroad began to promote a "circle tour" connecting Bryce Canyon National Park, Cedar Breaks National Monument, Zion National Park, Pipe Spring National Monument, and the North Rim of the Grand Canyon National Park in 1922.
 A new Cedar City Branch from Lund shortened the off-railroad distance, allowing the Utah Parks Company, a Union Pacific subsidiary that operated the tour buses and park lodging, to begin at Cedar City.
 Passenger trains on the branch usually operated only during the summer, however, while railroad-operated bus service on the Lund-Cedar City state highway ran year round.

 The state legislature designated the roads connecting Lund to SR-1 at both Cedar City and Parowan as State Route 19 in 1927, and in 1931 the Parowan branch was split off, first as SR-128 and then in 1933 as State Route 127.
 A second connection between SR-19 and SR-1, following Midvalley Road past Enoch, became State Route 199 in 1935 but was given back to the county in 1943.
 SR-127 was removed from the state highway system in 1953.
 This route was deleted in 1969, with the route number immediately reused for the road for old US-6 through Green River.